awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.DotNet.md

 At runtime, the program uses the `default` set of AWS credentials, as specified by the `AWSProfileName` entry\.
 The AWS credentials themselves are kept in the SDK Store in encrypted form\.
 The Toolkit for Visual Studio provides a graphical user interface for managing your credentials, all from within Visual Studio\.
 For more information, see [Specifying Credentials](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/tkv_setup.html#creds) in the *AWS Toolkit for Visual Studio User Guide*\.

 **Note**
 By default, the code examples access DynamoDB in the US West \(Oregon\) Region\.
 You can change the Region by modifying the `AWSRegion` entry in the App\.config file\.
 You can set `AWSRegion` to any Region where DynamoDB is available\.
-For a complete list, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region) in the *Amazon Web Services General Reference*\.
+For a complete list, see [AWS Regions and Endpoints by Service](https://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region) in the *Amazon Web Services General Reference*\.

 ## \.NET: Setting the AWS Region and Endpoint<a name="CodeSamples.DotNet.RegionAndEndpoint"></a>